Is Church Insurance The Best Choice For Your Community?

 Commercial cyber liability insurance or data breach insurance covers damages and losses caused by data breaches such as:

 Cyber vulnerabilities in the church are a huge concern since churches transfer or record information using technology.
-A 2011 CBS news report describes how hackers stole more than $680,000 raised by a church in Iowa.
+Moreover, a 2011 CBS news report describes how hackers stole more than $680,000 raised by a church in Iowa.
 The money had been intended to help the homeless and abused women.
-From personal information saved on church computers to church websites that accept tithes, churches are susceptible to cybercrime.
+Similarly, some personal information saved on church computers to church websites that accept tithes, churches are susceptible to cybercrime.

 Inland Marine Insurance